Stop Buying Pink Salmon (And What To Get Instead)

 The color is synthetic anyway, and it’s just a deception.

-Look for high-quality, wild-caught fish to get your anti-inflammatories in.
+Look for high-quality, wild-caught fish.

 I use an omega that’s sourced from Atlantic seas in very fresh, controlled waters.